meg-codes/bash-notes/Input.md

 The most useful tool you'll encounter is the `|`.
 This pipes the standard output of one program to another.

 Why would I want to do this?
 An excellent example is the `find` command.
-Without going into its complex (and implmentation specific) syntax, `find .` would start in your current directory and recursively list every single file (throwing errors for files you don't have permission to read).
+Without going into its complex (and implementation specific) syntax, `find .` would start in your current directory and recursively list every single file (throwing errors for files you don't have permission to read).

 Not hugely useful as a search, but you can then pull out the handy-dandy tool of the Unix world: `grep`.